fendis0709/icd-10/README.md

 ## How to use?

-1. SQL Version
+### SQL Version

-  a.
-Clone or download this project
+1. Clone or download this project
-  b.
-Go to your sql management and create new database called `master_icd_x`.
+2. Go to your sql management and create new database called `master_icd_x`.
     - If you're using PhpMyAdmin :
       - Make sure enable PhpMyAdmin service
       - Go to 'http://localhost/phpmyadmin' on your web browser
       - Login with your credentials (If exists)
       - Create new database named `master_icd_x`
-  c.
-Import file "**master_icd_x.sql**" to your database
+3. Import file "**master_icd_x.sql**" to your database

-2. JSON Version
+### JSON Version

-  a.
-Clone or download this project
+1. Clone or download this project
-  b.
-Create your own database
+2. Create your own database
-  c.
-Create new table with anything name you want.
+3. Create new table with anything name you want.
 But, make sure you create these columns:
     - `code`: VARCHAR(255) NOT NULL PRIMARY KEY
     - `name_en`: TEXT NOT NULL
     - `name_id`: TEXT NOT NULL